Marvel’s ‘Shang-Chi’: Premiere Date, Cast, Plot Details, & More

 Shang-Chi brings a brand new character and story to the Marvelverse, arriving for the first time in Phase IV, with actor Simu Liu as Shang-Chi.
 Since then, there have been a few more names added.
-Michelle Yeoh (Crazy Rich Asians) Rosalind Chao (The Joy Luck Club), Awkwafina (The Farewell), and Ronny Chieng (The Daily Show) have all been confirmed to be in the film.
+Michelle Yeoh and Awkwafina from Crazy Rich Asians are both confirmed to star.
+Yeoh will play Jiang Nan, while Awkwafina will be Shang-Chi's friend Katy, who gets sucked into the underworld.

-Additionally, there will be one character who ties the film back to the Marvelverse's initial first three phases.
-Tony Leung (Lust, Caution) will play the Mandarin.
+Additionally, one character ties the film back to the Marvelverse's initial first three phases.
+Marvel has confirmed Tony Leung (Lust, Caution) will play Wenwu, the Mandarin.
 Fans will remember a false version of the Mandarin was a lead character in Iron Man 3, with Ben Kingsley as an actor who'd been hired to stand in for the legendary baddie.
 Now Marvel will introduce the real deal.

 Marvel's 'Shang-Chi & The Legend Of The Ten Rings' Plot Details